Caitlin Farrell

-Caitlin Peel Farrell (born September 29, 1997) is a former American soccer player who played professionally as a forward for Orlando Pride in the NWSL.
+Caitlin Peel Farrell (born September 29, 1997) is an American former soccer player who played professionally as a forward for Orlando Pride in the NWSL.

 Early life

 Farrell was a three-sport athlete at Choate Rosemary Hall, playing soccer, basketball and lacrosse.
 An All-America selection by the National Soccer Coaches Association of America (NSCAA) in 2014, she was selected to play in the high school All-America game.
 She also played club soccer with Connecticut FC ECNL and the Region I Olympic Development Program.

 Georgetown Hoyas

 Farrell played collegiate soccer at Georgetown University where she won three consecutive Big East Conference titles and made two appearances at the NCAA Women's College Cup finals in 2016 and 2018.
 In her senior year, Farrell was third in the nation for goals with a career-high 18, unanimously named Big East Offensive Player of the Year and was nominated as a MAC Hermann Trophy finalist alongside Jordan DiBiasi and Catarina Macario.
 In total, Farrell appeared in all 92 of Georgetown's games (75 starts) scoring 30 goals and 19 assists.